The Audacity of Audacity

 “Forced pregnancy is involuntary medical servitude by the state.”
 Let conservatives argue otherwise.
 We win when the debate is about what constitutes bodily sovereignty and how we define involuntary servitude.

 It’s easy to find things to say that conservatives will object to.
-Conveniently for us, we have many beliefs that the majority of the public share, but are also “unspeakable” in the public debate.
+Conveniently for us, we have many beliefs that are true and that the majority of the public share, but are also “unspeakable” in the public debate.

 It’s time to say things that we know are morally right and a little bit controversial.